oatpp/website/docs/docs/oatpp-coroutines/README.md

 ---
 title: Coroutines
-description: Oatpp coroutines.
+description: Coroutines and Async Executor in Oat++ (AKA oatpp) web framework.
 sidebarDepth: 0
 ---

-# Oatpp Coroutines <seo/>
+# Coroutines in Oat++ <seo/>

-Oatpp coroutines are not regular coroutines.
+Coroutines in Oat++ are not regular coroutines.
-Oatpp implements custom stateless coroutines with scheduling.
+Oat++ implements custom stateless coroutines with scheduling.
 Scheduling gives additional space for optimization and better CPU utilization.

-Oatpp-coroutines are executed via [oatpp::async::Executor](/api/latest/oatpp/core/async/Executor/).
-On each iteration coroutine returns [oatpp::async::Action](/api/latest/oatpp/core/async/Coroutine/#action) which tells executor what to do next.
+Coroutines in Oat++ are executed via [oatpp::async::Executor](/api/latest/oatpp/core/async/Executor/).
+On each iteration, coroutine returns an
+[oatpp::async::Action](/api/latest/oatpp/core/async/Coroutine/#action) which tells executor what to do next.
-Based on the `Action` coroutine may be rescheduled to corresponding worker.
+Based on the Action, the Oat++ async processor reschedules coroutines to the corresponding worker.

 ## Async Executor

-[oatpp::async::Executor](/api/latest/oatpp/core/async/Executor/) allocates three groups of workers with specified number threads for each group.
+The [oatpp::async::Executor](/api/latest/oatpp/core/async/Executor/) allocates three groups of workers with the specified number of threads for each group.

 ```cpp
 oatpp::async::Executor executor(